 Lee joined Watsi on May 7th, 2014.
-Six years ago, Lee joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Lee's most recent donation traveled 8,800 miles to support Sonara, a 37-year-old single office worker from Cambodia, to fund surgery to remove a possibly cancerous lesion and enable him to walk without pain.
+Seven years ago, Lee joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Lee's most recent donation traveled 8,300 miles to support Thin, a future teacher from Burma, to fund gallbladder surgery.

 Sonara is a 37-year-old office worker living in Phnom Penh, the capital of Cambodia.
 He is single and lives with his elderly father and two sisters.
 His father is the village chief, his older sister works in a music store, and his younger sister works in an office.
 When not working, he enjoys reading books.
 Several days ago, he noticed a wound on the sole of his left foot.
 Since he was 17, he remembers having a small black mole on his foot, but until recently, he did not have pain.
 The mole has recently increased in size and hinders his ability to walk.
 Because most people never check their feet for signs of melanoma, unfortunately it often spreads before it is noticed.
 When Sonara learned about our medical partner, Children's Surgical Centre, he traveled for one and a half hours seeking treatment.
 On January 3rd, surgeons at CSC will perform an excision and biopsy of the mole on the left sole, medial plantar flap, and inguinal node biopsy to determine if he has melanoma and if it has spread.
 In addition, surgeons will replace the part of his sole that has been excised with a local flap.
 Now, he needs help to fund this $673 procedure.
 Sonara said: "I am lucky to know about CSC, I hope the pain in my foot goes away and I can return to work."